 The documentary has already been named as one of Broadcast’s 9 ‘Hot Picks’ going to MIPCOM, the World’s Largest Entertainment Content Market, in Cannes.
 It will be broadcast in Japan by national broadcasting organisation NHK.
 Sue made the film through her production company, Sequoia Films, with funding from Haviland Digital and the MEDIA and Worldview Development Funds.
 Oscar-nominated production company, Spring Films, came in as co-producers.

-Indian Space Dreams will premiere at the Curzon cinema in Bloomsbury in December.
-It will be showed at the Lighthouse, Poole on Tuesday 4 February.
+Indian Space Dreams will be showed at the Lighthouse, Poole on Tuesday 4 February.